acn3to/acn3to/readme-en.md

 - 🤔 Exploring new technologies and developing software solutions.
 - 🎓 Graduated in Systems Analysis and Development.
-- 💼 Currently working as a Software Engineer at Salt Systems.
+- 💼 Currently working as a Software Developer at Salt Systems.
 - 🌱 Learning more about Data Science and Artificial Intelligence.

 ## Skills